svgleong/WeatherNav/README.md

 Clicking on the city gives the user a detailed view of the city's weather information, including a map view with a pin on the city's coordinates.
 The search bar gives the user the possibility to search for weather information for any city.

-(This project is still a work in progress :D)